catppuccin/papirus-folders/README.md

     for example:

     `cat-latte-lavender`, `cat-frappe-green`, `cat-macchiato-red`...
-6. Visit [Papirus-folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) to learn more about this script.
+6. Visit [Papirus-folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) to learn more about this script

 &nbsp;